While in Chapter 4 curves played the secondary role

 of the Chapter.
 Namely, despite the great geometric insight that we have been able to achieve, our

-geometric approach does not enable us to calculate either the absolute curvature or the torsion for a specific curve -- at least, not
+geometric approach does not enable us to calculate either the absolute curvature or the

-easily.
-After all, the helix is the simplest conceivable three-dimensional curve with nonvanishing
+curve -- at least, not easily.
+After all, the helix is the simplest conceivable three-dimensional

-curvature and torsion and we do not yet have an effective tool for determining the numerical value
+curve with nonvanishing curvature and torsion and we do not yet have an effective tool for

-for a more robust analytical network.
-This will be achieved by the introduction of a coordinate
+observation makes clear the need for a more robust analytical network.
+This will be achieved by the

-system in the ambient space and the subsequent development of a tensor framework, which will enable
+introduction of a coordinate system in the ambient space and the subsequent development of a tensor

-us to work with the components of vectors rather than the vectors themselves since the
+framework, which will enable us to work with the components of vectors rather than the

-components of vectors can be analyzed by the powerful methods of Calculus or -- when a reasonable
+vectors themselves since the components of vectors can be analyzed by the powerful methods of

-analytical approach is not feasible -- numerical methods.
+Calculus or -- when a reasonable analytical approach is not feasible -- numerical methods.

 5.5The Frenet equations